meeeejin/til/docker/mysql-with-docker-volume.md

 $ sudo docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=pw -d mysql:5.7
 ```

-- `some-mysql` is the name you want to assign to your container
+- `some-mysql`: The name you want to assign to your container
-- `pw` is the password to be set for the MySQL root user
+- `pw`: The password to be set for the MySQL root user
-- `mysql:5.7` is the tag specifying the MySQL version you want.
+- `mysql:5.7`: The tag specifying the MySQL version you want.
 See the [manual](https://hub.docker.com/_/mysql) for relevant tags.

 ### Via `docker-compose`

 You can use `docker-compose` to run a MySQL container.
 Define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.

-My `dockers-compose.yml` looks like this:
+For example, my `dockers-compose.yml` looks like this:

 ```bash
 version: '3.1'